 A. Any person, partnership or corporation who or which has violated the provisions of this Ordinance, shall, upon being found liable therefore in a civil enforcement proceeding commenced by the Columbia County Planning Commission, pay a judgment of not more than \$500.00 plus all court costs, including reasonable attorney fees incurred by the Planning Commission as a result thereof.
 No judgment shall commence or be imposed, levied or be payable until the date of the determination of a violation by the Magisterial District Judge.
 If the defendant neither pays nor timely appeals the judgment, the Planning Commission may enforce the judgment pursuant to the applicable Rules of Civil Procedure.
 Each day that a violation continues shall constitute a separate violation, unless the Magisterial District Judge further determines that there was a good faith basis for the person, partnership or corporation violating the Ordinance to have believed that there was no such violation, in which event there shall be deemed to have been only one such violation until the fifth day following the date of the determination of a violation by the Magisterial District Judge and, thereafter, each day that a violation continues shall constitute a separate violation continues shall constitute a separate violation of a violation by the Magisterial District Judge and, thereafter, each day that a violation continues shall constitute a separate violation.
+All judgments, costs and the provide that a violation continues shall constitute a separate violation.
+All judgments, costs and the provide that a violation continues shall constitute a separate violation.

-All judgments, costs and reasonable attorney fees collected for the violation of this Ordinance shall be paid over to Columbia County.
+reasonable attorney fees collected for the violation of this Ordinance shall be paid over to Columbia County.